-- Explain and develop the scientific principles upon which mechanical engineering is based, including those which underpin current technological advances in the sector (M1). - Analyse and solve different mechanical engineering problems using comprehensive knowledge and understanding of a range of mathematical and computational models; to be able to carry out an Engineering synthesis of Mechanical systems and design (M2). - Propose, original and creative solutions to engineering problems with an open an informed and multidisciplinary attitude (M2, M3, M4). - Apply novel engineering techniques to concept, design, build and test processes, including customer requirements, dependencies, assumptions, constraints, uncertainties and creative solutions to problems; also, with recent or planned
+• Explain and develop the scientific principles upon which biomedical engineering is based, including those which underpin current technological advances in the sector (M1).

-- developments in practice (M5, M6, M7, M9, M12, M13). - Apply practical experience of the concept of fitness for purpose and the separate consideration of innovative design for production, operation, maintenance and disposal of an engineering system to meet future needs (M5, M6, M7, M12). - Apply practical experience of the multi-disciplinary character of engineering and making sound and clear decisions based upon social, environmental/sustainable development, ethical, legal, economic and commercial considerations (M7, M8, M15). - Conform with current technological and manufacturing/operational practice in the engineering industry and with future trends in relevant areas (M4, M7, M13). - Implement fully the concepts from outside engineering which nonetheless drive engineering practice and business development (M5, M13). - Apply fully the broad range of management tools and techniques required to create and run an engineering business (M9, M10, M14, M15). - Apply knowledge and understanding from other engineering disciplines, of the type described above, specific to the principles and practice of energy/transport/structure and to mechanical design, manufacture, operation and maintenance and extensive awareness of developments in the field (M5, M6, M12, M13). - Assess and predict the mechanical engineering industry as a business enterprise in national and international economies (M5).
+- Analyse and solve different biomedical engineering problems using advanced MEng level knowledge and understanding of a range of mathematical and computational models (M2). - Apply a diverse set of engineering techniques and practices to conceptualise, design, build and test processes, including customer requirements, dependencies, assumptions, constraints, uncertainties and creative solutions to problems; also, with recent or planned developments in practice (M5, M6, M7, M9, M12, M13). - Apply practical experience of the concept of fitness for purpose and the separate consideration of innovative design for production, operation, maintenance and disposal of an engineering system to meet future needs (M5, M6, M7, M12). - Apply practical experience of the multi-disciplinary character of engineering and making sound and clear decisions based upon social, environmental/sustainable development, ethical, legal, economic and commercial considerations (M7, M8, M15). - Conform with current technological and manufacturing/operational practice in the engineering and healthcare industry and with future trends in relevant areas (M4, M7, M13). - Implement fully the concepts from outside engineering which nonetheless drive engineering practice and business development (M5, M13). - Apply fully the broad range of management tools and techniques required to create and run an engineering business (M9, M10, M14, M15). - Apply the extended knowledge and understanding expected from MEng level, of the type described above, specific to the principles and practice of biomedical/healthcare and to biomedical design, manufacture, operation and maintenance and extensive awareness of developments in the field (M5, M6, M12, M13). - Assess and predict the biomedical/healthcare engineering industry as a business enterprise in national and international economies (M5).